-Serbia: Environment NGO CEKOR invites EBRD to write off EPS-Kolubara mines dept due to the floods26.
-May 2014. / News Serbia Energy
+Serbia: Environment NGO CEKOR invites EBRD to write off EPS-Kolubara mines dept due to the floods, News Serbia Energy

 Centre for Ecology and Sustainable Development CEKOR invites the European Bank for Reconstruction and Development to write off the debts of the Serbia Power Utility Company, who are invested in the machinery of the Mining basin Kolubara or if it is impossible because of EBRD politics or political opinion to redirect those funds to create a fund for resettlement of villages in destination of the Kolubara entire basin, namely resettlement of: Vreoci, Junkovac, Barosevac, Zeoke in the western region and Radljevo, Kalenic and other villages in the Kolubara region which will have to be displaced because of the newly created situation.